‘The curious paradox is that when I accept myself just as I am, then I can change’

 The most important part of counselling work is to offer a safe, supportive and non-judgmental relationship in which you can open up and explore yourself and your issues.

 When we look at human development in terms of nurturing, the most important things a child needs from the very first days of life are to feel safe, to feel special, to feel seen and heard and to feel soothed by a caring and calming other.
 We can only learn who we are and the nature of the world, in relationship with another.
-As discussed on the mental and emotional health page, deficits in these areas create an anxious brain, prone to emotional dis-regulation, and unlikely to serve us well to reach our full potential as adults.
+Deficits in these areas create an anxious brain, prone to emotional dis-regulation, and unlikely to serve us well to reach our full potential as adults.
 We get stuck in our development because if we don't feel accepted fully for all we are from the outset, we tend to deny or distort our genuine inner experience, thoughts, impulses, desires, feelings and this causes us tension, which if left unattended, turns into mental, emotional and physical discomfort.

 The person centred approach offers such acceptance, along with empathy and a warm, genuine relationship, and it is through relationship with others that we learn to relate to ourselves.